NCEAS/oss-lessons/version-control/2-GitHub.md

 ## Cloning a remote repository to your local machine

-This is the opposite situation: You would like to bring an exact copy (clone) of a remote reposiotry to your local machine.
+This is the opposite situation: You would like to bring an exact copy (clone) of a remote repository to your local machine.

-In this example we are going to clone to your local machine the repository containing all the reachin material for the OSS:
+In this example we are going to clone to your local machine the repository containing all the teaching material for the OSS:

-At the command line, you meed to navigate to the location where you would like to create your new reposiroty.
+At the command line, you meed to navigate to the location where you would like to create your new repository.
 Remember a repository is a directory/folder a the file system level.
-Note that the cloning process is going to create the directory/folder of the repository, so you should navigate to the folder where you would like the repository to be a subfolder.
+Note that the cloning process is going to create the directory/folder of the repository, so you should navigate to the folder where you would like the repository to be a sub-folder.
 Assuming you are in your `dessert` repository and that you want to clone the `oss-lessons` remote repository next to it:

 ```bash
 cd ..